 - If your beneficiary should die before you, your benefit will revert to a straight life equated plan.

-- Upon your death, your survivor will receive the standard survivor amount calculated under a 100, 75, or 50 percent survivor benefit, as if the equated plan was not chosen.
+- Upon your death, your survivor will receive the standard survivor amount calculated under a 100%, 75%, or 50% survivor option, as if the equated plan was not chosen.

 Recommended resources for help in estimating your pension

 This handy online estimator lets you key in your age, wage, and service information, and quickly estimates your future monthly pension.